maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 #### MRN of Service Documents for Identification

-At the time of registration of service, a service provider should be exposed to the MRN scheme [8] for the identification of service documents.
-G-1128 clearly mentions MRN as a unique identifier scheme.
+Before registering a service, a service provider should be compliant with the provisions of the MRN scheme [8] for the identification of service documents.
+G-1128 clearly states MRN as a unique identifier scheme.
 A service provider should follow the MRN scheme of the MIR Instance Provider (who operates a MIR) that they belong.
-There is a possibility of having more than one MRN of a service document for the identification.
+There is also the possibility of having more than one MRN of a service document for the identification.

 In MSR, the primary identification MRN needs to be aligned with the MCP MRN scheme, defined in "MCC Identity Management and Security; Identity Management"